How the statement ‘F all politicians’ ended up in California’s voter guide

 “F all politicians.”
 That’s the statement from Mariana Dawson, write-in candidate for California’s Gubernatorial race.
 Dawson claims no political affiliation and appears on page 23 of the official voter information guide.

-14 candidates for Governor are listed in the information guide.
+Fourteen candidates for governor are listed in the information guide.
 According to California’s Secretary of State, the voter information guide is meant to help Californians make “informed decisions and prepare for the June 7, 2022, Primary Election.”

 In the guide itself, the rules on who can participate in the voter information guide are outlined.
 California law places a voluntary spending limit on candidates running for state office, the guide states, adding that candidates can buy space for a candidate statement if they accept the spending limit.
 For the gubernatorial race, the spending limit in 2022 is $9,728,000.